cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

       });
   }
 ```
-Whenver a new client joins, we need to push the connection object to clients list to maintain a list of clients.
+Whenever a new client joins, we need to push the connection object to clients list to maintain a list of clients.

 ```javascript
 	clients[conn.id] = conn;
 ```

-And the data we recieve from client needs to be broadcasted to all other clients
+And the data we receive from client needs to be broadcasted to all other clients
 ```javascript

 onDataHandler(data, conn.id);